-Most important but often forgotten, walk to the socket and avoid unplugging the vacuum from across the house.
-Wind the cord or eventually it will be damaged.
-The thin copper fiber wires inside the cord can become brittle if over flexed and become damaged.
+Most essential but often forgotten, walk to the socket and avoid unplugging the vacuum from across the house.
+Wind the cord, or eventually, it will be damaged.
+The thin copper fiber wires inside the cable can become brittle if over-flexed and become damaged.

-No matter how wonderful the parts and workmanship, if it’s neglected, it won’t last.
+No matter how great the parts and quality is, it won’t last if neglected.
 Simple maintenance and care of the items will pay off in the long term.